Reduce refunds & improve customer satisfaction with 5 simple strategies!

 While some businesses try to bury their policy, we post our refund policy in as many places as possible.

-At Groundhogg, we have a 14 day money back guarantee policy, and we make sure that easy to find at all times.
+At Groundhogg, we have a 14-day money-back guarantee policy, and we make sure that it is easy to find at all times.
 In fact, it’s on every single page of our site.

 • On the pricing page above and below the pricing options.